 (8) Advance payment, in whole or in part, of the estimated or actual cost, for materials, supplies, equipment, work, or services ordered from another U.S. Government agency, when requested in writing by the requisitioned U.S. Government agency (31 U.S.C.
 1535);

 (9) Insurance on official motor vehicles operated by the Department of State overseas (22 U.S.C.
 2670);

 (10) Insurance for health and life of local employees overseas (40 Comp.
 Gen. 650);

 (11) Advance payment of Earned Income Tax Credit (EITC), see 4 FAH-3 H-538 (26 U.S.C.
 32);

 (12) Advance of pay upon assignment to a post in a foreign area, see 4 FAH-3 H-536 (5 U.S.C.
 5927);

-(13) Advance of pay or other Bureau of Human Resources Office of Overseas Employment (HR/OE) approved compensation plan item to locally employed staff (LE staff) employees when authorized by the local compensation plan; and
+(13) Advance of pay or other Bureau of Global Talent Management's Office of Overseas Employment (GTM/OE) approved compensation plan item to locally employed staff (LE staff) employees when authorized by the local compensation plan; and

 4 FAM 442.3 Vouchering Requirements

 a.
 See 4 FAM 420 to voucher advance payments to contractors and vendors, when allowed by the Federal Acquisition Regulations (FAR).

 b.
 Advance payments must be documented and recorded as advances as soon as they are made.